-ty in first time mothers is linked with stronger connections between certain brain regions that are thought to be important for parenting behaviors.
-Alex Dufford's recent talk at the Society for Research in processing.
+ty in first time mothers is linked with stronger connections between certain brain regions that are thought to be important for parenting behaviors .
+Andrew Erhart's research has focused on how children aged 8-10 in the HEART Project process emotions.
+He found that children who had experienced more consistent stress from lack of resources were less able to recognize emotions expressed on faces.
+Alex Dufford's recent talk at the Society for Research in

 Child Development meeting in Austin, Texas used data from children in the FCN lab's HEART project.
-Alex identified a link between stressors and brain regions involved in memory and social information
+Alex identified a link between stressors and brain regions involved in memory and social information processing.

-Sleep Tips for Expecting Mothers

-By Rebekah Tribble

-During pregnancy, it is common to have sleep troubles.
+Sleep Tips for Expecting Mothers By Rebekah Tribble During pregnancy, it is common to have sleep troubles.
 Read our tips to get a better night's sleep, and the critical rest your body and mind need during this important time in your fetus' development!

-- 1. Stay hydrated!
-Drink plenty of fluids during the day, but cut down before bed to minimize nighttime urination. - 2.
-Stay active.
-Exercise regularly for optimum health and to improve circulation. - 3.
-Ease your mind.
-Stress and anxiety often prevent a good night's sleep, so maintain a routine that reduces stress. - 4.
-Perform a routine.
-A consistent and comfortable evening routine will help you drift off to sleep. - 5.
-Lights out!
-Avoiding lights from phones, computer screens and TVs close to bedtime may also help with sleep. - 6.
-Nap.
-If you're not getting enough rest at night, take a nap to help reduce fatigue. - 7.
-Your diet matters.
-Beyond general health benefits for you and your baby, A healthy diet will help you sleep more soundly. - 8.
-Seek help.
+1. Stay hydrated!
+Drink plenty of fluids during the day, but cut down before bed to minimize nighttime urination.
+2. Stay active.
+Exercise regularly for optimum health and to improve circulation.
+3. Ease your mind.
+Stress and anxiety often prevent a good night's sleep, so maintain a routine that reduces stress.
+4. Perform a routine.
+A consistent and comfortable evening routine will help you drift off to sleep .
+5. Lights out!
+Avoiding lights from phones, computer screens and TVs close to bedtime may also help with sleep.
+6. Nap.
+If you're not getting enough rest at night, take a nap to help reduce fatigue.
+7. Your diet matters.
+Beyond general health benefits for you and your baby, A healthy diet will help you sleep more soundly.
+8. Seek help.
 See your doctor for advice if your trouble with sleeping persists.
 It's important to get sufficient rest now more than ever!
 Source: National Sleep Foundation and parents.com